 The benefits of laughter may be tied to human physiology.
-“Babies laugh long before they can talk,” psychologist and laughter coach Annette Goodheart explains.
-“Laughing is a wonderful, cathartic process," Dr. Goodheart says.
-"I’ve worked with Auschwitz survivors who told me that the people who were able to laugh were the ones who survived.”
+“Babies laugh long before they learn how to talk,” psychologist and laughter coach Annette Goodheart explains.
+“Laughing is a wonderful, cathartic process.
+I’ve worked with Auschwitz survivors who told me that the people who were able to laugh were the ones who survived.”

-Just because you laugh doesn’t mean you don’t care.
-Laughing during even saddest situations helps you deal with emotions, rather than keeping feelings bottled up.
-Sometimes, faking laughter may lead to tears, but that’s OK, Gendry says.
-"You cannot open up a box of emotions selectively.
-A good laugh may lead to a good cry.
-Having a good cry feels good, too.
-If you have unexpressed emotions, laughter will bring them out.”
+Laughter may seem like an inappropriate reaction to difficult scenarios, but just because you laugh doesn’t mean you don’t care or realize the gravity of a particular situation.
+Laughing in response to even the saddest circumstances helps you deal with your emotions, rather than keeping them bottled up.
+Sometimes laughter may lead to tears, but Sebastien Gendry, renowned yoga instructor and CEO of the American School of Laughter Yoga, assures that’s perfectly normal.
+“You cannot open up a box of emotions selectively.
+A hearty bout of laughter may lead to a good cry, which is also cathartic.
+If you have unexpressed emotions, laughter may help bring them out.”

 How to Laugh When You Don’t Feel Like It

-- Don’t Know Why I Am Laughing: Laugh (fake is perfectly fine) and shrug your shoulders as you look at yourself in a mirror and try to convey the message with your eyes and body language "I absolutely don't know why I am laughing."
+- I Don’t Know Why I Am Laughing: Laugh (faking it is perfectly fine) and shrug your shoulders as you look at yourself in a mirror.
+Use your eyes and body language to convey the message that you have no idea why you are laughing!

-Learn to Live with Stress
+Learn to Minimize Caregiver Stress